cmallwitz/Financials-Extension/README.md

 ## Overview

-This is a Python based extension for LibreOffice Calc to make stock market, index and FX data available in Calc spreadsheets - currently supporting Yahoo's and Financial Times' finance websites using old-fashioned web scraping.
+This is a Python based extension for LibreOffice Calc to make market data available in Calc spreadsheets - currently supporting Yahoo's (FX, crypto, equities, indices, futures, options) and Financial Times' (FX, equities, indices, futures) websites using old-fashioned web scraping.

 Starting with version 3.1.0, we received a contribution to get crypto data directly from Coinbase